drehero/geneval/presentation_notes.md

 ## Why is this important?
 -> Reproducability Crisis
-Credibility of Scientific research is based upon peer review and use to scientific community.
-You are expected to build a foundation of literature around new ideas.
+Why?
+We are expected to extend a foundation of literature to new ideas, this idea is often called standing on the shoulder of giants.
+If we build upon a bad foundation, our ideas can not be a foundation either.
+But you can just repeat an experiment and see if it works, right?
 A Survey by Baker in 2016 asked authors publishing in the esteemed Nature magazin about reproducibility.
 As you can see on the left:
 - They found When replicating their own work, only a small number of teams were consistently succesful.
 -  When working with other teams' research, this picture is different.
--  Many attempts already fail at reproducing the experiment or code, and then those results differ in a majority of cases.
+-  It is significant harder to replicate others work.

+- On the rigth:
--> In more traditional fields, there is a pressure to publish in esteemed journals that is often required for grants or access to labs.
+- In more traditional fields, there is a pressure to publish in esteemed journals that is often required for grants or access to labs.
 Therefore, in some cases,
 - authors act in bad faith and use methods like p hacking (collect data until hypothesis is true)
 - changing their hypothesis to be sucessful, to generate interesting results as this improves their chances to get published in a journal (MONYA BAKER NATURE article)
  - Other reasons include missing information about methodology or simply missing the means to access raw data can be seen on the right

 This is a known issue with some known solutions